rich-nahra/esxi-cloud-init/readme.md

 # ESXi Ubuntu Cloud-Init

-This playbook is used to quickly deploy Ubuntu cloud-images and bootstrap the OS using cloud-init on a standalone ESXi host (without vsphere).
+This playbook is used to quickly deploy Ubuntu cloud-images and bootstrap the OS using cloud-init manifest on a standalone ESXi host (without vsphere).

 Using a cloud image with cloud-init is significantly faster than ISO mount install.
 In my environment, I can have Ubuntu up and running in under 1 minute.